Slins-23/chip-8/README.md

 Afterwards, just run the "premake5-macos" executable in the "bin" folder, passing in your preferred configuration as an argument.

 # Notes
-* You can hide/show the debug information by pressing 'H' or clicking the "Toggle Debug (H)" button in the "Debug Info" window;
+* You can hide/show the debug information by pressing 'H' or clicking the "Toggle Debug (H)" button in the "Debug" window;

 * Timers do not change when skipping instructions, only when stepping through them or playing/resuming the emulation.
 This is on purpose;